 Ready to eat?
 Sample Lehighton restaurants like the Bonnie & Clyde Pub and Grill, serving up delicious dishes in a vintage 1930s atmosphere.
 Grab a drink at Pocono Beverage Trail locations like Wine & More on 1st.
 Planning a wedding, group gathering or meeting?
 Get in touch with Ateira's on First Catering and Events.

-Venture into the small town of Weissport, right across the Lehigh River, to try delicious food from The Gorge Eatery, Uncommon Grounds at the Mill and Chantilly Goods.
+Venture into the small town of Weissport, right across the Lehigh River, to try delicious food from The Gorge Eatery and Chantilly Goods.
 For a throwback, check out The 80's Bar in nearby Lansford.
 Learn more about dining in the surrounding area.

 Bundle up to enjoy the snowy weather around Lehighton and Jim Thorpe!
 Beltzville State Park has open fields and nine miles of trails for cross-country skiers to explore.
 For downhill action including skiing, snowboarding and snow tubing, head to nearby Blue Mountain Resort, Jack Frost Mountain or Big Boulder Ski Area.
 Learn more about winter fun throughout the Pocono Mountains.

 FAQ & Parking

 Lehighton is a roughly seven-minute drive from Jim Thorpe along Route 209.
 For hikers or bikers along the D&L Trail, the distance is about four and a half miles (one way) between the two towns.
 Why not park and ride with Bronson EBikes and Trikes?
 Skip the Jim Thorpe traffic and park at The Hofford Mill in Weissport then enjoy an easy cycle into the historic downtown on an electric bike.